adriantanasa/datacache-client/README.md

 npm install datacache-client
 ```

-Using the DataCache storage connector:
+Using the Data Cache client in a Node JS application:

 ```javascript
 var DataCacheClient = require('datacache-client');